MYanello/redis-caching/README.md

 For testing we implement the following tools:
 - Docker supplies a redis backing instance for testing.
 This is defined using Docker Compose v2 (`docker compose` and not `docker-compose`).
+- A container is made that is defined as two different services in the Compose file.
+Once for testing, and once for production usage.
 - Pytest and Pytest-mock libraries for writing fixtures and tests

 # Time Complexity